 Although it is likely that there is run-off of these two groups of bacteria into the Durance River from vegetation, we observed that water temperature is strongly correlated with the densities of the populations of Psy and SRP in river water: population densities were positively correlated with temperature for SRP and negatively correlated with temperature for Psy.
-Temperature was correlated with altitude of the site – and this could reflect differences in land use and vegetation type along the banks of the rivers.
+Temperature was correlated with altitude of the site – and this could reflect differences in land use and vegetation type along the banks of the rivers, with production of annual crops typifying the lower basin, fruit orchards in the lower part of the middle basin and forests and unmanaged lands more frequent inthe upper basin.
 Nevertheless, the trend with temperature observed throughout the entire Durance catchment was also observed within each of the three basins (upper, middle and lower) when considered separately.
 This further strengthens the hypothesis that temperature is a critical factor and not simply a reflection of its correlation with other gradients across the entire catchment.
 Temperature seems to influence the abundance of these two groups of bacteria whatever the context of the basin and the associated sources of bacteria that the river encounters as it crosses different land uses from pastures, to fruit tree production and to vegetable crops with their varying anthropogenic characteristics.
 The influence of temperature on Psy and SRP appears to be much stronger than on the total culturable bacterial population.
 This is probably due to differences among the component species in their sensitivity to environmental factors.
 When they were detected, Psy populations constituted only 10-5 % to less than 4% of the total bacterial population and SRP constituted only 10-5 % to less than 0.7% of the total population.
 Therefore, it is reasonable to assume that the perceptible effect of environmental factors on total populations is strongly influenced by the major species components rather than by Psy and SRP.
 Indeed, the bacterial assemblages in Durance river water are highly diverse when assessed by 16S community profiling (Pédron et al., 2020).
 The diversity of total bacteria suggests that there is not only a range of environmental tolerances among the bacteria in the river system that makes it difficult to identify overriding correlations with environmental factors, but that there are also opportunities for competition and antagonistic interactions.
 However, when there were significant correlations between densities of total bacterial populations and those of Psy or SRP, they were positive suggesting that increasing densities of bacteria that co-occur with Psy or SRP in river water were not detrimental to the populations of these latter two groups of bacteria.
 Such positive correlations between Psy and total bacteria in water were also observed in a previous study in the Durance catchment (Monteil et al., 2013).
 Furthermore, a metagenomic analysis of samples from three sites along the Durance catchment representing the upper-, mid- and lower basins (Pédron et al., 2020) showed the same trend for the Pseudomonas genus as we observed for the P. syringae complex suggesting that P. syringae might be representative of the genus as a whole in terms of its population dynamics in river water.